MilovdZee/LEDCircleClock/README.md

 Filming this does not show the colors I see.
 It looks a lot warmer and more saturated in real life.

 ## Effects
+At random moments the clock is replaced by an effect.
+Just for a couple of seconds.

 <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/sparkle.gif" height=300/> <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/scan.gif" height=300/> <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/pacman.gif" height=300/>

 # Hardware